Food allergies and intolerances

 Staff training

-- If food may be contaminated with a product which may cause allergic or intolerance reactions, inform your staff and customers of this risk.
+- If food may be contaminated with a product that may cause allergic or intolerance reactions, inform your staff and customers of this risk.

 Prevent cross contamination